Bluestreak cleaner wrasse: Description

-This is a small wrasse, averaging 10 cm long, at most 14 cm.
-It can be recognized thanks to a wide longitudinal black stripe running along the side and eye; the back and the stomach are white (sometimes slightly yellowish).
+This is a young wrasse, averaging 10 cm long, at most 14 cm.
+It can be recognized due to a wide, longitudinal, black stripe running along the side and eye; the back and the stomach are white (sometimes slightly yellowish).
 This white part changes to a bright blue on the front of the animal, while the black band widens at the tail.
-The young are black with an electric blue line.
+The young are black with an electric-blue line.

 Distribution

 The bluestreak cleaner wrasse is found on coral reefs in the tropics from the Red Sea and Indian Ocean to the western Pacific (including Papua New Guinea, Japan, Fiji, and French Polynesia).
 It was first recorded from the Kermadec Islands Marine Reserve north of New Zealand in 2015, after researchers examined hundreds of hours of unused documentary film footage.

 Cleaning

-Cleaner wrasses are usually found at cleaning stations.
-Cleaning stations are occupied by different units of cleaner wrasses, such as a group of youths, a pair of adults, or a group of females accompanied by a dominant male.
+Cleaner wrasses are usually found at cleaning stations, which are occupied by different units of cleaner wrasses, such as a group of youths, a pair of adults, or a group of females accompanied by a dominant male.
 When visitors come near the cleaning stations, the cleaner wrasses greet the visitors by performing a dance-like motion in which they move their rear up and down.
 The visitors are referred to as "clients".
 Bluestreak cleaner wrasses clean to consume ectoparasites on client fish for food.
 The bigger fish recognise them as cleaner fish because they have a lateral stripe along the length of their bodies, and by their movement patterns.
 Cleaner wrasses greet visitors in an effort to secure the food source and cleaning opportunity with the client.
-Upon recognising the cleaner and successfully soliciting its attention, the client fish adopts a species-specific pose to allow the cleaner access to its body surface, gills and sometimes mouth.
+Upon recognising the cleaner and successfully soliciting its attention, the client fish adopts a species-specific pose to allow the cleaner access to its body surface, gills, and sometimes mouth.
 Other fish that engage in such cleaning behavior include goby fish (Elacatinus spp.)
-The bluestreak cleaner wrasse is known to clean balaenopteridae, chondrichthyans, homaridae, octopodidae, and dermochelyidae.
+The bluestreak cleaner wrasse is known to clean balaenopterids, chondrichthyans, homarids, octopodids, and dermochelyids.